 - The Dog House Hotel, Faringdon Road, Frilford; next to the Bothy Vineyard.
 ‘A very useful stop for a long ride: good outdoor and indoor space for groups, helpful manager who will make sure there are enough pastries and cakes on hand if warned in advance.’

-- Huddle Stanford Café, Stanford in the Vale.
+- Stanford Community Café, Stanford in the Vale.
 ‘A friendly community cafe offering light lunches and snacks.
 A good place to aim for when planning an extra long ride.’

 - Cogges Farm café, Witney.